Spin-dependent quasiparticle lifetimes in altermagnets: Models

 The movements of the ions can lead to tilting of their spin axis, causing the spins to interact with lattice vibrations \cite{Kittel49, Kittel58}, resulting in a coupling between phonons and magnons.
 For collinear magnets, this type of coupling can be the dominant magnon-phonon interaction \cite{RK14}.
 By analyzing the anisotropic energy density for a cubic crystal, this interaction takes the form \cite{Thingstad2019magneto, KQ23}

-where the notation $\langle i,j\rangle$ indicates a sum over pair of magnetic nearest-neighbors, $\kappa$ is the magnon-phonon coupling strength, $|\textbf{R}_{ij}|$ is the distance between atoms \textit{i} and \textit{j} with $\Hat{\textbf{R}}_{ij}$ the corresponding unit vector from \textit{i} to \textit{j}. $\textbf{S}_i$ denotes the spin operator at site \textit{i}, whose normalized \textit{z}-projection $S_i^z/S$ takes values of $\pm1$.
-Finally, $u_i^z$ is the displacement of atom \textit{i} from its equilibrium position along the \textit{z}-axis.
+where the notation $\langle i,j\rangle$ indicates a sum over pair of magnetic nearest-neighbors, $|\textbf{R}_{ij}|$ is the distance between atoms \textit{i} and \textit{j} with $\Hat{\textbf{R}}_{ij}$ the corresponding unit vector from \textit{i} to \textit{j}. $\textbf{S}_i$ denotes the spin operator at site \textit{i}, whose normalized \textit{z}-projection $S_i^z/S$ takes values of $\pm1$. $u_i^z$ is the displacement of atom \textit{i} from its equilibrium position along the \textit{z}-axis. $\kappa$ is the magnon-phonon coupling strength.
+Its numerical value is given in Tab.~\ref{tab:Parameters} and corresponds to the largest coupling while still containing linear phonon-like modes around the $\Gamma$-point.
 As demonstrated in App.~\ref{app:Magnon-phonon coupling derivation}, by applying a HP transformation, quantizing the displacements, and applying the Bogoliubov transformation, we arrive at

 where $\alpha$ and $\beta$ are the diagonal magnon operators, $a_\lambda$ is the annihilation operator for phonon mode $\lambda$, and $\mr{H.c.}$ stands for hermitian conjugate of all preceding terms.
 Since only OOP (\textit{z}) displacements enter into the magnon–phonon Hamiltonian, \eqref{eq:Magnon-phonon Hamiltonian}, the phonon-mode sum is restricted to the three OOP modes. $\left(\Hat{\boldsymbol{e}}_{\textbf{q}\lambda}\right)^z_A$ is the \textit{z} component of the dynamical-matrix eigenvector [see \eqref{eq:Eigenvalue of dynamical matrix}] associated with the spin-up ion (site $A$).
 We see that $t^{A/B}_{\textbf{q}\lambda}$, multiplied by either a factor of $u_{\textbf{q}}$ or $v_{\textbf{q}}$, is the coupling between phonons in mode $\lambda$ and the two different magnon modes.